Shubhra-Sharma/Sneakers-Ecom-Website/README.md

 # Sneakers-Ecom-Website
-E Commerce website of sneakers made using HTML,CSS and Javascript.
+E Commerce website of sneakers made using HTML,CSS and Vanilla Javascript.